You want smart political talk without the meltdowns?

 And if we fall prey to those tactics, then items in the agenda are not going to get done.

-But if the same people that were enthusiastic that showed up at Trump rallies before the election and went out and voted in record numbers if they want jobs, if they want corporate investment, if they want energy independence, if they want health savings accounts, well, you know, wait till he wait till Donald Trump sends education back to the states.
+But if the same people that were enthusiastic that showed up at Trump rallies before the election and went out and voted in record numbers, if they want jobs, if they want corporate investment, if they want energy independence, if they want health savings accounts, wait till Donald Trump sends education back to the States.

 All right, you keep the system the way it is, you're going to get the same miserable results.